Big Eyes: Production

 Writers Scott Alexander and Larry Karaszewski negotiated with Margaret Keane over her life rights and wrote Big Eyes as a spec script.
 In October 2007, it was announced that development was moving forward with Alexander and Karaszewski directing their script, and nightclub operator Andrew Meieran fully financing, through his Bureau of Moving Pictures banner, the under-$20 million budget.
 Kate Hudson and Thomas Haden Church were set to star, and filming was to begin in June 2008, before being pushed back for reasons related to a new Screen Actors Guild contract.

 In September 2010, it was announced that Tim Burton had become involved with the film as a producer.
 Principal photography was scheduled to start in April 2012, with Reese Witherspoon and Ryan Reynolds attached to star.
 By 2013, Burton had taken over directing and Big Eyes was set up at The Weinstein Company, with Amy Adams and Christoph Waltz starring.
 Filming began in July 2013.

+Principal photography began on July 8, 2013 and completed on August 23, 2013.

 Big Eyes is Burton's first film since Edward Scissorhands (1990) to be edited by someone other than Chris Lebenzon, who was busy with Maleficent the same year.